writethedocs/www/docs/conf/portland/2025/cfp.rst

 {% endif %}

-Note that all Speakers must read, understand, and agree to our :doc:`/code-of-conduct`.
+Note that all speakers must read, understand, and agree to our :doc:`/code-of-conduct`.
 All talks and slides will need to follow our Code of Conduct.
 If you are unsure about any aspect of this, please ask us for clarification.

 Timeline overview
 -----------------